Wawne: Ferry

 There was a ferry across the River Hull at least as early as the 12th century.
 In the 1820s the Windham Arms was kept by the ferryman.
 By the 1890s there was a punt for ferrying pedestrians and cyclists and a pontoon / chain ferry for farm machinery, for horse-drawn vehicles and farm animals.
 This was later used for cars, and drivers were charged sixpence or a shilling depending on the size of the vehicle.
 The opening of Sutton Road Bridge in Hull (1937) had a serious effect on Wawne Ferry because this was only three miles downstream.
 Drivers could use the new bridge for nothing but had to pay to use the ferry and were often delayed at the Thearne side of the river.
 The ferry continued in use during the Second World War but closed in August 1946 when the Windham Arms and the ferry rights were sold to Moors' and Robson's Brewery.
 They appointed Walter Twidale as their tenant and he reported that the ferry boat was no longer safe to use.

 Geography

 Access to the village is provided via Meaux Road.
 Wawne itself was effectively a cul-de-sac, with no through roads.
 However, since 2002 development between the Public House and the village has taken the place of the old run down garage site.

 The developments, St. Peters Walk and Church Lane have provided the village with new housing and made a more attractive approach to the main village.
 Local volunteers have also arranged flowerbeds and farming antiquities around the street signs, further enhancing the overall look of the village.

-Both Ferry Road and Greens Lane terminate at the River Hull, where there is no crossing to the small village of Thearne on the opposite bank - Ferry Road is where the ferry was until 1946.
+Both Ferry Road and Greens Lane terminate at the River Hull, where there is no crossing to the small village of Thearne on the opposite bank – Ferry Road is where the ferry was until 1946.

 The Post Office is situated on Main Street.
-Wawne County Primary School is located on Greens Lane and hosts an annual Fete in July.
+Wawne Primary School is located on Greens Lane.